GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 1. Send the user to the composed URL (e.g. via redirection by on-page JS, an action triggered by a button, etc.)

 ## Federation Configuration
 If your target SP is part of a federation like [InCommon](https://www.incommon.org/federation/), a TR can be created for the SP using the federation's metadata.
 To achieve this, add a TR for the federation in the Gluu Server first, then create TRs for each target SP in the federation.
+If working with large metadata files, make sure the backend has enough resources to handle such a large operation.

 The example below shows how to add a TR for InCommon.